Andy4495/SWI2C/README.md

     myDevice.begin();
     ```

-4. Use the high or low level library methods described below.
+4. Use the high level or low level library methods described below.

 ### High Level Library Methods

-The following library methods are used to read and write data to the device.
-All return the value `1` if the message was sent successfully, and return `0` if a NACK was detected during the I2C communication.
+The following high level library methods are used to read and write data to the device.

+All of the high level methods return the value `1` if the message was sent successfully, and return `0` if a NACK was detected during the I2C communication.

+If a NACK was detected:

+- The transmission is immediately stopped, with no more data sent or received.
+- An I2C STOP condition is signalled on the bus.
+- The I2C bus is released.
+- The contents of the `data` variable for the various `readRegister()` methods should be assumed to be invalid, as a partial or incorrect data transfer has occurred.

 Each of the high level methods listed below also takes an optional final parameter `bool sendStopBit` which defaults to `true` (and therefore does not need to be specified when calling any of these methods).
 When `sendStopBit` is `true`, the I2C message will end with a STOP bit and release control of the I2C bus.
 If set to `false`, a STOP bit will not be sent at the end of the message, and the I2C bus will be kept active by the controller.
 This is also referred to as a "repeated start" or "restart" condition, and is probably of limited usefulness when using this library.